dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 - **Sketeched Updates**

-In this method, each user calculates it's update after training on it's local data, and then before sending the updates to the server, the updates are compressed using a combination of [quantization](https://florian.github.io/probabilistic-quantization/), random rotations and subsampling.
+In this method, each user calculates it's update after training on it's local data, and then before sending the updates to the server, the updates are compressed using a combination of [quantization](https://florian.github.io/probabilistic-quantization/), random rotations and subsampling techniques outlined in the paper.

 - **Structured Updates**